sachinraja/ts-lib-starter/README.md

     },
     "./constants": {
         "import": "./dist/constants.js",
-        "default": "./dist/constants.cjs",
+        "default": "./dist/constants.cjs"
-        "types": "./dist/constants.d.ts",
     }
 }
 ```

-This exposes the module to users in multiple formats. `import` is used when a user uses an esm import for the entry point. `default` is used in any other case (i.e. a cjs `require`). `types` tells TypeScript where to find the types for that entry point.
+This exposes the module to users in multiple formats. `import` is used when a user uses an esm import for the entry point. `default` is used in any other case (i.e. a cjs `require`).

 2. Add the file to the `tsup` build in the `package.json` config: